Leonardo da Vinci is considered one of the world’s greatest artists. Leonardo was a highly skilled artist; his work is known worldwide.

 Mona Lisa Painting And The Paris Louvre Museum

 The Mona Lisa is one of the key paintings of the Louvre Museum.
 It is one of the most visited paintings in the world.
-The Mona Lisa is a painting studied, sang about, written about, and spoken about.
+The Mona Lisa is a painting studied, sung about, written about, and spoken about.
 There is still a mystery surrounding exactly who the Mona Lisa is and why Leonardo da Vinci painted it.
 This mystery adds to the allure of the painting.